platformsh/platformsh-docs/docs/layouts/shortcodes/get-started/build-hook.md

 To build your app, you may also need to add commands to go through the build process.
 These are included in what's known as the build hook.

-Add the following to the end of the file you just added:
+Assuming you have your build process as part of a `build` script in your `package.json`, add the following to the end of the file you just added:
 </div>

 <div x-show="stack === 'python'">